 Everything you should know before doing the route and what you’ll need to get started

-Before you begin the Coronallacs trail, you should go to the Escaldes-Engordany Tourist Office to pick up your pass.
+Before you begin the Coronallacs trail, with the reservation voucher, you should go to the Escaldes-Engordany Tourist Office to pick up your pass.
 The pass is exclusive to users who have made the reservation through the web, contains: